Beaches in Japan 砂浜

 Tan in the Rising Sun

-Despite more than 30,000 kilometers of coastline, beautiful beaches in Japan are rare, and the Japanese do not have a culture of sunbathing.
+Despite more than 30,000 kilometers of coastline, beautiful beaches in Japan are rare, and the Japanese don't have a culture of sunbathing.
 But if you look closely, you can still find that magical combination of white sand, blue sky and turquoise water.

 Shirahama, the most sacred

 Between the holy mountain of Koya and the Kumano Pilgrimage trails, we often forget the beautiful beaches of the Kii Peninsula (which extends between south Osaka and Ise Shrine), and the most famous beach on its west coast: Shirahama.
 This beautiful arc of "shira-hama" (meaning "white sand") is a famous resort for summer fun, lined with hotels and a pleasant promenade for nice evening strolls.
 One attraction of Shirahama is obviously the beach, but there is another: a discreet rocky headland to the left of the beach, home to Saki no Yu onsen, one of the oldest and most revered of Japan's hot springs.
 Recommended for contemplating the ocean in a outdoor bath, immersed in relaxing hot water.

 Warning: Shirahama is stormy in the summer.
 Instead choose to go in May, June or September, or head a little further south towards Kushimoto.
 The Kii Peninsula is full of other less well-known and also less populated beaches.

 Emerald Beach, the most tropical

 When we talk about "Japanese beaches" we inevitably have to mention Okinawa, the sub-tropical island group with palm trees and coral reefs, which is a bit of a Riviera for Japanese people on holiday.
 Don't expect to find deserted or undiscovered nature in this mecca of mass tourism, but rather postcard-perfect beaches with turquoise waters and pristine sand.
 This especially is the case for Emerald Beach on the north coast of the main Okinawa (Honto) island.
 It is also one of the free beaches in the area (many are accessible for a 500-1000 yen fee).
 Over 500m long and located within the Ocean Expo Park (a park which also offers a free aquarium and museum), the Emerald Beach is closed off by a massive reef, making it the only beach-lagoon in Japan.